iKrishneel/dcasn/README.md

 Detection Results
 ------------

-1. **We used the accumulated object models to train [FCN](https://github.com/shelhamer/fcn.berkeleyvision.org) network for semantic segmentation.**
+**1. We used the accumulated object models to train [FCN](https://github.com/shelhamer/fcn.berkeleyvision.org) network for semantic segmentation.**